Recording Studio captures

 Watch this tutorial for an in-depth demonstration of multi-sensor capture in Depthkit Studio.
 Or read our step by step guide below.

 Calibration and capture often use different sensor settings.
-Be sure to change the sensors to the appropriate settings for capture in the Sensor Configuration pane.
+Be sure to change the sensors to the appropriate settings for capture in the Sensor Configuration pane - See the Configuring sensor settings for more details.

 • Color Resolution: The performance of your PC and the number of sensors you are using will dictate which resolution you can successfully capture on each sensor without dropping frames.